BOTE Rover Aero Inflatable Micro Skiff

 The heavy-duty build makes it heavier than lightweight budget boards, so carrying takes more effort.
 The toughest and most rigid board in the group with a hardboard-like feel, though it lacks built-in fishing racks and costs more than budget picks.
 It scores 88 out of 100.

-This one feels like a hardboard once it is pumped up, zero mush underfoot when I shift my stance.
-My only gripe is there are no rod holders out of the box, so I had to rig my own.
+This one feels like a hardboard once it is pumped up, zero mush underfoot when we shift our stance.
+Our only gripe is there are no rod holders out of the box, so we had to rig our own.

 Read our full iROCKER Blackfin Model X Inflatable SUP review →